learn-co-curriculum/ruby-oo-complex-objects-design-principles/README.md

 As you can see, our code starts to deteriorate relatively quickly.
 How can we give an item a price?
 How can we retrieve that price later?
 What happens when our program needs to grow to accommodate a feature like coupons?
 Will we continue to add code to this one file?
 What happens if our program breaks?
 How will we determine which of our many methods is responsible for the bug?

 Instead, we want to separate the concerns, or responsibilities, of such an application, wrapping each concern in its own class that produces its own objects.
-We could write a User class, an Item class and a Shopping Cart class.
+We could write a User class, an `Item` class and a `ShoppingCart` class.
 The User class should be responsible for assigning a user a name and other details and signing a user in and out.
 The Item class should have methods that describe an item's attributes, including its price.
-The Shopping Cart class can collect individual item objects and total their price at the time of checkout.
+The `ShoppingCart` class can collect individual item objects and total their price at the time of checkout.
 By creating classes with their own responsibilities, we create an application that is organized, logical, and accommodates future change.
 We also create a program that doesn't give us a headache to even look at.

 ### Abstraction and Don't Repeat Yourself (DRY)

 Another basic OO principle is that of DRY.
 If you find yourself repeating the same lines of code again and again, that is a good candidate for refactoring.
 As programmers, we are lazy (in a good way!), we are always looking for ways to achieve the desired behavior by writing less code, and we hate to repeat ourselves.
 Let's take a look at an example by revisiting our online shopping application.

 Lately, our client has been offering a variety of discounts.
 At the time of checkout, a user can tell our application that they have a 10, 25, or 50 percent discount.
 So, our program needs to determine if a user has a discount and then apply it, if present.
-Let's take a look at the `checkout` method of our Shopping Cart class.
+Let's take a look at the `checkout` method of our `ShoppingCart` class.

 ```ruby
 def checkout(discount=number)